 This procedure has poor performance when given a symbolic index idx, because the call to (list-ref lst idx) passes a symbolic index, but the conditional establishes that the only possible values for that index are 0 or 1.
 When Rosette evaluates the first side of the conditional, it does not simplify the value of idx to be only 0 or 1, and so the resulting encoding creates infeasible branches for cases where idx is outside that range.
 An alternative version captures that concreteness:

 > (define (maybe-ref* lst idx) (cond [(= idx 0) (list-ref lst 0)] [(= idx 1) (list-ref lst 1)] [else -1])) > (maybe-ref* '(5 6 7) idx)

 (ite (= 0 idx) 5 (ite (= 1 idx) 6 -1))

 This variant avoids generating infeasible return values for the cases where idx is greater than 1.

 for diagnosing performance issues in solver-aided programs.

-The symbolic profiler instruments key metrics in the Rosette SVM
+The symbolic profiler instruments key metrics in Rosette’s

-and relates them to the performance of a Rosette program,
+symbolic evaluator and relates them to the performance of a

-Then invoke the symbolic profiler on a program file ‹prog› using raco:
+To run the symbolic profiler on a program file ‹prog›, use the raco command:

 raco symprofile ‹prog›